npc-engine/npc-engine/docs/inference_engine/running_server.md

 ```
 cli.exe run --models-path models --port 5555
 ```
-This will start a server but if no models were added to the folder it won't expose any API.
+This will start a server but if no models were added to the folder it will expose only conrol API.

 You can download default models via
 ```